surifirstpin/biplus_documentation/docs/model01.md

 > **For Instance** :
  “lookup” : “Antonio, Bessanio, Portia”

 -   **Operator**  Sometimes, data to be retrieved from multiple filter values.
-BiPlus provides an option associated with lookup which can be defined to select single or multiple filter values.
+AcuBi provides an option associated with lookup which can be defined to select single or multiple filter values.
 For selecting more than one filter value, operator should be defined as **“multiple”** or else leave it empty.

 ```
 operator:"",                        **Single operator**